nocturn9x/BotBase/README.md

 # BotBase

-BotBase is a collection of plugins that use [Pyrogram's](https://github.com/pyrogram/pyrogram) API to make bot development extremely easy.
+BotBase is a collection of plugins that use [Pyrogram's](https://github.com/pyrogram/pyrogram) API to Telegram make bot development extremely easy.

 ### Disclaimer

-BotBase requires a solid knowledge of pyrogram and of the Telegram MTProto API itself, you can check pyrogram' docs [here](https://docs.pyrogram.org)
+BotBase requires a solid knowledge of pyrogram and of the Telegram MTProto API itself, you can check pyrogram's docs [here](https://docs.pyrogram.org)

 Also, you need to know how to host a bot yourself.
 I mean, I coded all of this for you already, make some effort!